The Fourth Sunday in Lent

 HELD IN PRAYER

-Ill, at Home, or in any need: Jo-Ann B. Boylan, Corine Bradley, Canon Percy Braithwaite, Joe Brown, Bernice Burton, The Cassidy Family, Gina Corselli, Inez Dale, Don Davet, Kaleigh Delaney, Bill Dunphy, Cathy Dunphy, Lee Engel, Sandra Esannason, Joseph Goldman ,Marcelo Gioliante, Barbara Griffith, Clara Harmon, Marie Huckabry, Ivy John, Charlie Kosior, Margie Koop, John Letizia, Julie McGuinness, Richard McMahon, JoJo Moore, Collen Nelson, John Noone, George Paletta, Ethel Quinlan, The Quinones Family, Gladstone Reid, Gail Rosen, Erroll Sorrel, Norman Stanton, John Stemberga, Rita Stemberga, Barbara Vigliotti, Nastasha Vodyanitskiy, Marthe Watkins, Anthony Wright
+Ill, at Home, or in any need: The Barry Family, Shannon Blackwell, Jo-Ann B. Boylan, Corine Bradley, Canon Percy Braithwaite, Lucille Breach,Joe Brown, Bernice Burton, The Cassidy Family, Gina Corselli, Inez Dale, Don Davet, Kaleigh Delaney, Bill Dunphy, Cathy Dunphy, Lee Engel, Sandra Esannason, Joseph Goldman ,Marcelo Gioliante, Barbara Griffith, Clara Harmon, Marie Huckabry, Ivy John, Charlie Kosior, Margie Koop, John Letizia, Bill McAllister, Julie McGuinness, Richard McMahon, JoJo Moore, Collen Nelson, John Noone, George Paletta, Ethel Quinlan, The Quinones Family, The Reid Family, Gladstone Reid, Leroy Reid, Renee Reid, Gail Rosen, Erroll Sorrel, Norman Stanton, John Stemberga, Rita Stemberga, Sean Varona, Barbara Vigliotti, Nastasha Vodyanitskiy, Marthe Watkins, Anthony Wright